xImAnton/ximanton.github.io/_posts/2021-08-28-Flexible-Minecraft-Backups.md

 First I needed a server that creates the backups, serves the world to the browser and restores the chunks when requested.

-As backend framework I used [Sanic](https://sanicframework.org/en/), like I did in Semoxy.
+As backend framework, I used [Sanic](https://sanicframework.org/en/), like I did in Semoxy.
-For the world handling I decided to write my own python implementation of the Minecraft world format.
+For the Minecraft world I/O handling, I decided to write my own python implementation of the Minecraft world format.
 If you want to use this for yourself, you can install it with `pip install worldtools`.
-You can find the Sourcecode [on GitHub](https://github.com/xImAnton/WorldTools), Documentation may follow.
+You can find the source code [on GitHub](https://github.com/xImAnton/WorldTools), Documentation may follow.

-The server offers a config file for setting up backup intervals and location and a python API for creating user accounts.
+The server offers a config file for setting up backup intervals and location, and a python API for creating user accounts.

 **Disclaimer:** *I don't recommend using this on a public accessible server, since